Plan a sustainable event

 Energy and carbon emissions

-• Opt for temporary solar generators instead of petrol or diesel.
-They’re more eco-friendly.
+- Choose temporary solar generators instead of petrol or diesel.
+They are more eco-friendly.

-• Consider carbon offsets.
-If you can’t reduce all emissions, pay into a local offset scheme.
+- Consider carbon offsets.
+If you cannot reduce all emissions, pay into a local offset scheme.
 You can also donate to green charities or ask attendees to commit to carbon reduction actions.

 Waste and recycling

-• Install water bottle refill stations.
+- Install water bottle refill stations.
 This encourages reusable bottles and reduces single-use plastics.
-Severn Trent might be able to assist with this.
+Severn Trent Water might be able to help with this.

-• Use reusable crockery and cups.
-This reduces plastic waste and aligns with BCC policy and GOV.UK guidance.
+- Use reusable crockery and cups.
+This reduces plastic waste and aligns with our policy and government guidance.

 Engagement